Rd Mochtar: Later career

 During the Japanese occupation (1942–1945) and ensuing four-year revolution, Mochtar acted in several theatrical groups, including Terang Boelan, Bintang Soerabaja, and Pantai Warna.
 As the Indonesian film industry gained steam during the 1950s, Mochtar continued acting.
 Aside from Indonesian films, he also had a role in Rodrigo de Villa, by the Philippine company LVN Pictures.

 In the late 1950s the local film industry ebbed and Mochtar became a businessman, then later a farmer.
 In the mid-1960s he went on the hajj to Mecca, and in the 1970s he began acting again.
 During this period he received awards from both the West Javan and Jakartan governments for his acting.
 He continued to be active in film until 1991.

 Filmography

-Mochtar appeared in 69 films spanning a period of almost sixty years, as follows:
+Mochtar appeared in 69 films spanning a period of almost sixty years.